elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Originally JavaScript was called "Live Script", but because of the popularity of Java.
-It was also renamed to JavaScript based on the popularity of the Java programming language, but they are different.
-JavaScript is a high level programming language and Java is a middle level programming language.
+      <strong>Interview Response:</strong> JavaScript was originally called "Live Script," but because Java became so popular, it was renamed JavaScript.
+It was also renamed JavaScript based on the popularity of the Java programming language, but they are different.
+JavaScript is a high-level programming language and Java is a middle-level programming language.
       </div>
   </div>
 </details>